-You are not required to buy any specific textbook but you must use some textbook (or online source) in order to do required chapter outlines (summaries)... but it could be any equivalent book that you like (or is inexpensive) or is online.
-Textbook HW assignments from the "official" textbook will be made available to you at the library or by email, if you choose to not use the "official" textbook.
+You are not required to buy any specific textbook but you must use some textbook (or online source) in order to do required Chapter Summaries (CS)... but it could be any equivalent book that you like (or is inexpensive) or is online.
+Textbook HW assignments (THW) from the "official" textbook will be made available to you at the library or by email, if you choose to not use the "official" textbook.

-Basic Short Overall description of class (attendance, guizzes and tests):
+Basic Short Overall description of class (attendance, quizzes and tests):

-- 1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
-Quizzes, (of length 5 to 7 minutes) are given nearly exactly at the beginning of class usually 5 to 7 minutes (so important to come to class on time).
-Quizzes will be on material covered in previous three lectures, and recent readings, and focus on a topic that you will be informed about.
-There are two midterms and a final. - 2) Students are expected to be on time for every session.
-Every two tardies (latenesses) for any of the sessions (lab or lecture) is equivalent to an absence.
-Every absence after the 4th absence results in a half-point deduction on the final course grade. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time. - 4) You should record all of your grades in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.
+1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
+Quizzes, (of length 10 to 12 minutes) are given nearly exactly at the end / start of class in canvas.
+Quizzes will be on material covered in 3 previous lectures but not including the lecture on the day before a quiz There is one midterm and a final.

+2) Students are expected to be on time for every session.
+There are penalties for latenesses and absences .. see below.

+3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time.

+4) You should record all of your graded work in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.
+I would not rely on canvas to keep a record of your scores (canvas could stop working at any time ! (save your quizzes, midterm and final in a separate non-canvas place).
+You will be provided with a sheet to estimate your grade at anytime during the course.